json-schema-org/understanding-json-schema/source/conventions.rst

 something is or isn't valid.

 .. note::
-    These examples are tested automatically whenever the document is built, so hopefully they are not just helpful, but also correct!
+    These examples are tested automatically whenever the book is built, so hopefully they are not just helpful, but also correct!

 For example, here's a snippet illustrating how to use the ``number``